wilsaj/intro-to-os-vagrant/README.md

 troubleshooting: it's broken
 ----------------------------

-Oh no, sorry about that.
-Feel free to [open an issue](https://github.com/wilsaj/intro-to-os-vm/issues), but you are probably better off falling back to the official course instructions for setting up a VM.
+Oh no. Feel free to [open an
+issue](https://github.com/wilsaj/intro-to-os-vm/issues), but you are probably better off falling back to the official course instructions for setting up a VM.
 In particular, Windows support is kind of dicey since I don't use it very often